KamranAzeem/docker-to-kubernetes/Migration-Part-2.md

 From the docker-compose file, we have gathered the following facts:

 * The application runs as `simpleapp.demo.wbitt.com`.
 This can be handled by defining an **Ingress** object in Kubernetes.
 * This application "builds" its image every time it runs. i.e. It does not use a pre-built image.
 This is going to be a problem when we move this to Kubernetes.
 Kubernetes does not allow building an image on-the-fly.
 Instead, Kubernetes expects the container image to exist before it is used in the pod/container.
 We will handle this by always **creating a docker image through a CircleCI**, on each commit to the repository, and **push that image to Google's container registry `gcr.io`**.
-That way before we run the application as a deployment, the container image will be available.
+This way, before we run the application as a deployment, the container image will be available.
 * It mounts a (bogus) configuration file under `/config/simpleapp.conf` .
 This can be handled by creating a **configmap** of this configuration file.
 * Certain files in this application uses a database connection to MySQL server.
 To get this to work in Kubernetes, we need to pass some ENV variables as **secret**.
 * It connects to an external network.
 This network is actually the network on which Traefik is configured to serve.
-In Kubernetes, this is not needed.
+This is not needed in Kubernetes.

 Here is the `Dockerfile` which is used to build the image: